Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 #### Step 4: Payment Information

 On the next page, AWS asks for credit card or debit card details.
-Payment information is required by AWS to verify the account.
+Payment information is required by AWS to verify user account.
 Fill in all valid details and click on Secure Submit.
+Validate card with OTP or secured password.
 It will cut a small amount which is payed back once card is validated.

 ![AWS Payment Information](https://github.com/cloudmesh-community/hid-sp18-420/blob/master/tutorial/images/aws_account_payment.PNG?raw=true)